amd/InfinityHub-CI/openmm-docker/README.md

 ```
 docker build -t mycontainer/OpenMM -f /path/to/Dockerfile .
 ```
-*Notes for building:*
+>Notes:
-- `mycontainer/OpenMM` is an example container name.
+>- `mycontainer/OpenMM` is an example container name.
-- the `.` at the end of the build line is important!
+>- the `.` at the end of the build line is important!
 It tells Docker where your build context is located!
-- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.
+>- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.

 To run a custom configuration, include one or more customized build-arg
-DISCLAIMER: This Docker build has only been validated using the default values.
+*DISCLAIMER:* This Docker build has only been validated using the default values.
 Using a different base image or branch may result in build failures or poor performance.
 ```
 docker build \
     -t mycontainer/openmm \